Modern Slavery: more than compliance

 If a company fails to comply, the Secretary of State could start civil proceedings, with an injunction from the High Court requiring the company to comply.
 Failure to comply following injunction could lead to a contempt of court order and an unlimited fine.
 Apart from the (at the moment unlimited) financial consequences, this could also impact:

-Reputation: Clients, suppliers and local communities are increasingly looking at statements and information around what action firms are taking in this space.
+Reputation: clients, suppliers and local communities are increasingly looking at statements and information around what action firms are taking in this space.
 By not complying, firms risk brand damage.

 A firm’s reputation as an ethical employer could also come into question.
 If a current and prospective workforce does not want to work for you, how will you continue to operate?
 We are beginning to see criticism of certain organisations without statements and, more critically, of organisations with statements that are not compliant or useful.

-Legal: There is not just a risk of litigation, but of complaints to regulatory bodies and breaches of specific ethical terms.
+Legal: there is not just a risk of litigation, but of complaints to regulatory bodies and breaches of specific ethical terms.

-Financial: Investor confidence will be damaged by the negative impact on turnover and profits.
+Financial: investor confidence will be damaged by the negative impact on turnover and profits.
 Can an organisation continue to operate without investors?
 The failure to have adequate modern slavery measures in place could also affect an organisation’s bid for new contracts.

-Operational: Non-compliance will disrupt not just an organisation’s own operations, but also those of its supply chain.
+Operational: non-compliance will disrupt not just an organisation’s own operations, but also those of its supply chain.

 Modern slavery: What lies ahead?